davidwrede/chef-web-docs-1/includes_server_tuning/includes_server_tuning_solr_large_node_sizes.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag server_tuning_solr_large_node_sizes

-The maximum field length setting for |apache solr| should be greater than any expected node object file sizes in order for them to be successfully added to the search index.
+The maximum field length setting for Apache Solr should be greater than any expected node object file sizes in order for them to be successfully added to the search index.
 If a node object file is greater than the maximum field length, the node object will be indexed up to the maximum, but the part of the file past that limit will not be indexed.
 If this occurs, it will seem as if nodes disappear from the search index.
 To ensure that large node file sizes are indexed properly, verify the following configuration settings:

 ``nginx['client_max_body_size']``
-   |nginx client_max_body_size| Default value: ``250m``.
+   The maximum accepted body size for a client request, as indicated by the ``Content-Length`` request header.
+When the maximum accepted body size is greater than this value, a ``413 Request Entity Too Large`` error is returned.
+Default value: ``250m``.

 and